TimMisiak/timmisiak.github.io/content/posts/useless-x86-trivia.md

 draft: false
 ---

 If you've read my [first post about assembly language](/posts/fakers-guide-to-assembly), you might expect that this is another post on how to understand assembly language.
 I will write more about that at some point, but this post is not that.
-Instead, this post is going to talk about some of the weird things I learned while writing an x86 and amd64 emulator.
+Instead, this post is going to talk about some of the weird things and random trivia I learned while writing an x86 and amd64 emulator.
 The emulator I wrote was for [Time Travel Debugging](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview).
-One piece of the TTD technology is a CPU emulator, which is used to record the entire execution of a process at an instruction level.
-The first version of TTD was called iDNA, and the emulator for iDNA was written almost completely in assembly code, which was very fast for the time, but was completely unmaintainable as you can imagine.
+One piece of TTD is a CPU emulator, which is used to record the entire execution of a process at an instruction level.
+The first version of TTD was called iDNA, and the emulator for iDNA was written almost completely in assembly code, which was fast but difficult to maintain and extend.

 I wasn't involved in the first version of TTD, but I was involved in the second version where we rewrote the emulation portion (and eventually most other parts).
 The new one was written in C++, and we aimed to achieve most of the performance of the assembly language version while having a more maintainable code base.
 Writing a CPU emulator is, in my opinion, the best way to *REALLY* understand how a CPU works.
 You need to pay attention to every detail.
 This post is a somewhat random collection of the things I learned.
-If you have a lot of experience with x86 this might be old news, but maybe a few are things you haven't seen before.
+If you have a lot of experience with x86 these might be old news, but maybe a few are things you haven't seen before.

 # Useless x86 encoding trivia

 The x86 encoding scheme is a bit funny in that there are often multiple ways to encode the exact same instruction.
 The ```int 3``` instruction can be encoded as ```CD 03```, but can also be encoded in a single byte of ```CC```.
 This is a very useful encoding because ```int 3``` is used as a software breakpoint.
 That way, it's always possible to set a breakpoint at any point in a function, even if it's an instruction that lands at the end of a memory page (with no page mapped after it).
-Many of the encodings are just designed to be shorter for some common cases.
-Adding an immediate value to ```EAX``` or ```RAX``` with the ```ADD``` instruction can be expressed in a compact form.
-For instance:
+Many of these alternate encodings are designed to be shorter for some common case.
+For instance, adding an immediate value to ```EAX``` or ```RAX``` with the ```ADD``` instruction can be expressed in a compact form that's shorter than the more general instruction.
+An ```add eax, ...``` instruction can be encoded like this:

 ```
 05cccccccc      add     eax,0CCCCCCCCh